 How Do You Customize Your Device?

-Changing the LED settings for your notification is only one of many ways that you can customize your Android device.
+Changing the LED settings for your notification is only one of many ways that you can customize your Android device and a notification LED light is considered a must-have when buying a new smartphone.
 In fact, apps like these mean that you can change Android without even rooting your device.

 Of course, there are also Android customization tools that are worth the root.